pro2store/Pro2Store/README.md

 **Step 9:** At the moment I only have Stripe Checkout working for the checkout.
 So go to the Stripe Checkout plugin and enter some test API Keys.

-**Step 10:** Set up your Checkout.
-At the moment the checkout system is a collection of Joomla Modules.
+**Step 10:** Set up your Checkout. <a href="https://www.youtube.com/watch?v=NVi9_P24Fno"> WATCH VIDEO HERE </a> At the moment the checkout system is a collection of Joomla Modules.
 So first create a Joomla Article for your checkout and set it as a Yootheme Builder page.
 Now drop in the modules and arrange them as you wish.
 These are:

 * **mod_protostorecartsummary** - Displays a summary of the checkout totals - subtotal, shipping total, grand total etc.